guru2088/coinbasepro-integration/Readme.md

 - Clone this repository into the machine you want to run this application
 - Install the dependencies using NPM
 - Run the application using docker / using npm run start
+- Start an local mongodb endpoint for this application

 ### 1.1 Installing Socket